Thirtybird/YACMiner/README.md

-	--scan-time|-s <arg> Upper bound on time spent scanning current work, in seconds (default: 60) --sched-start <arg> Set a time of day in HH:MM to start mining (a once off without a stop time) --sched-stop <arg>  Set a time of day in HH:MM to stop mining (will quit without a start time) --scrypt            Use the scrypt-chache algorithm for mining (YACoin) --sharelog <arg>    Append share log to file
+	--scan-time|-s <arg> Upper bound on time spent scanning current work, in seconds (default: 60) --sched-start <arg> Set a time of day in HH:MM to start mining (a once off without a stop time) --sched-stop <arg>  Set a time of day in HH:MM to stop mining (will quit without a start time) --scrypt            Use the scrypt algorithm for mining --scrypt-chacha     Use the scrypt-chacha algorithm for mining (aka scrypt-jane) --sharelog <arg>    Append share log to file
 	--shares <arg>      Quit after mining N shares (default: unlimited) --socks-proxy <arg> Set socks4 proxy (host:port) for all pools without a proxy specified